DrSensor/Hardware-cosigner/README.md

 - From your Byteball wallet, add the hardware cosigner to your correspondents list by using the pairing code provided above as invitation code.

 #### Create a multidevice wallet
 - From your Byteball wallet, create a multidevice wallet with the hardware device as one of the cosigner.
 Only **single address wallet** is supported.
+(For testnet wallet, you can download it [here](http://papabyte.com/byteball-tn-linux64.zip))

 #### Cosign a transaction
 - Select your multidevice wallet and click on send a transaction, the wallet will ask you to approve the transaction on other devices.
 Go to the cosigner control webpage and click on confirm.